U.S. says MetLife too-big-to-fail lawsuit should be dismissed

 In response to the filing, MetLife said: “Far from presenting systemic risk to the U.S. economy, MetLife is a source of financial stability.
 We strongly disagree with the arguments laid out by the government in its brief and look forward to responding in court next month.”

 Several banks have the SIFI designation.
-Nonbanks that have it include the insurers American International Group Inc and Prudential Financial Inc, and General Electric Co’s finance arm.
+Nonbanks that have it include the insurers American International Group Inc (AIG.N) and Prudential Financial Inc (PRU.N), and General Electric Co’s (GE.N) finance arm.

 MetLife has said it and some other life insurers do not face the same liquidity risks as banks because they do not depend on short-term deposits and wholesale funding, or invest in illiquid long-term assets such as commercial loans.